-Cornell was the representative for Wisconsin’s 8th congressional district and was a Democrat.
+Cornell was the representative for Wisconsin’s 8th congressional district as a Democrat.
 He served from 1975 to 1978.

 Cornell is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Cornell sponsored and cosponsored.
+The chart is based on the bills Cornell sponsored and cosponsored from Jan 3, 1973 to Oct 15, 1978.
 See full analysis methodology.